Eugocode/End-to-End-Data-Portfolio/README.md

 - Connected the device to a GitHub account and pushed changes to GitHub repository.

-## Week 3: Extracting data from web to FTP using Python
+## Week 3: Extracting Data from Web to FTP using Python

 - Set up WSL.
 - Installed vsftpd (FTP server for Unix-like systems) and adjusted its configuration.